5 Apr 2013

 For too many years I avoided books by Sophie Kinsella, being unfairly biased against so -called ‘chick lit’.
-But when I finally read one of her books, I was converted - and have enjoyed pretty much everything she’s written.
+But when I finally read one of her books, I was converted.
+Since then, I have enjoyed pretty much everything she’s written.
 Fluffy?
 Undoubtedly.
 But never boring.

-So I was delighted to find ‘Twenties Girl’ on a church bookstall a few months ago, and picked it up for bedtime reading recently, wanting something light and undemanding.
+So I was delighted to find ‘Twenties girl’ on a church bookstall a few months ago.
+I picked it up for bedtime reading recently, wanting something light and undemanding.
 I had not expected to find a ghost story, which is not a genre that generally interests me.
-But this is no spooky thriller; instead, the ghost is a strong character in her own right, quite stubborn at times.
+But this is no spooky thriller.
+Instead, the ghost is a strong character in her own right, quite stubborn at times.
 She even sulks.

 We also meet the fabulously wealthy and rather obnoxious Uncle Bill at the funeral - he owns a coffee kingdom which competes with Starbucks, and has written a popular self-help book about how to get rich.